digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/00-intro.rst

 This section of the guide describes the steps required for provisioning cloud resources.

-To get started on Azure, see :doc:`Provisioning Cloud Resources with Terraform <01-provision-cloud-resources>`.
+To get started, see :doc:`Provisioning Cloud Resources with Terraform <01-provision-cloud-resources>`.